annetutil/annet/docs/usage/tutorial.rst

           stp.Stp(store),
       ]

-Look at list of generators:
+Look at the list of generators:

 .. code:: none